arsalan-irfan/face-detector/README.md

-# face-detector
+# face and Eye detector
-A web app for Face detection using html,css,js,and face-api
+Made by using python,haarcascade,opencv and numpy